SerenityS/MSI-Prestige-15-Hackintosh-A10SC/README.md

 - Turn off CFG Lock in the BIOS (you need to enter the hidden menu, in the BIOS, first hold down ALT + right CTRL + right SHIFT, then press (FN) F2 to open the hidden menu), this item is in the Advanced->power of the hidden menu & Performance ->CPU-Power Management Control ->CPU lock Configuration ->CFG lock part.
 - This example includes Clover and OC two boot, BOOTx64.efi in the Boot folder is OC (because OC must be booted from here); when adding OC and Clover to the EFI startup item, select /EFI as the boot file of OC /Boot/BOOTx64.efi, and Clover chooses /EFI/Clover/CLOVERX64.efi.
 - Please regenerate the serial number, motherboard serial number, SmUUID and other information in config.plist by yourself.
 If Clover and OC need to be used together, then make sure that the information of the two is the same. ** Remember not to overwrite these information when upgrading config **.
-- In this example, two network card versions of EFI (file name distinction) are provided, one is the original AX201 wireless network card of the machine, and the other is to replace the DW1830 wireless network card by yourself.
-If possible, it is recommended to replace it for a better experience.
 - The AX201 network card needs to be connected by HeliPort in Apps, please unzip it and drag it into Apps for consumption!

 ## Additional fix